jajvirta/jajvirta/learning-text-editors.md

 whatever you're really doing, but eventually you will become more efficient and the initial hurdle will have paid off.

+## Store your configuration files at Github or Bitbucket

+Long gone are times when you worked only on one machine.

 ## Build a habit of automating stuff

+Yegge XXX etc.

+...

+I didn't count how many times I've said that I'm not advocating switching to Vim.